MarTech Today’s Guide to GDPR — The General Data Protection Regulation

-Whereas American laws and regulations tend to favor business over the consumer, the EU has always promoted a “consumer-first” point of view, starting with the Organization for Economic Co-operation and Development (OECD) Guidelines (adopted in September 1980), which in turn were based on the Protection of Privacy and Transborder Flows of Personal Data, then Directive 95/46/EC — also known as Data Protection Directive.
-That guidance was agreed on by the EU member states and the US through a Safe Harbor agreement, and then tested through two major legal challenges resulting in the need for the GDPR.
+Whereas American laws and regulations tend to favor business over the consumer, the EU has always promoted a “consumer-first” point of view, starting with the Organization for Economic Co-operation and Development (OECD) Guidelines (adopted in September 1980), which, in turn, were based on the Protection of Privacy and Transborder Flows of Personal Data, then Directive 95/46/EC — also known as Data Protection Directive.
+That guidance was agreed on by the EU member states and the US through a Safe Harbor agreement, then tested through two major legal challenges, resulting in the need fo GDPR.

 If this sounds like a mouthful, it’s because it is a long-winded way of saying that the EU is aggressive about protecting consumer privacy, and it has been for a long time.
 Now, it hopes to lead the way globally with a broad, comprehensive law backed by unprecedentedly steep fines of up to 4 percent of a company’s total global revenue — fines that could easily cripple a business that breaches its policies.

 So, how does this affect American businesses?